cloudmesh-community/book/chapters/cloud/datacenter.md

 ## Datacenter Risks and Issues

-Data Centers may be encounter issues such as outages of a variety of reasons.
+Data Centers may encounter issues such as outages of a variety of reasons.
 In this section, you will identify risks and issues that you encounter as part of the information you find on the Web or literature.